Azure/cortana-intelligence-product-detection-from-images/technical_deployment/README.md

 - "technical_deployment/train_model/resources/python35_64bit_requirements"
 - "technical_deployment/web_service/Wheels"

+The above wheel was downloaded from the [Unofficial Windows Binaries for Python Extension Packages site](http://www.lfd.uci.edu/~gohlke/pythonlibs/).

 Download the file *AlexNet.model* from [the CNTK site](https://www.cntk.ai/Models/AlexNet/AlexNet.model) and place it into the following folder:

 - "technical_deployment/train_model/resources/cntk"

-Go to the [CNTK release page](https://github.com/Microsoft/CNTK/releases) and download "[CNTK for Windows v.2.0 RC 1 CPU only](https://cntk.ai/dlwc-2.0.rc1.html)", rename this to "cntk.zip" and put this in the following folder:
+Go to the [CNTK release page](https://github.com/Microsoft/CNTK/releases) and download "[CNTK for Windows v.2.0 RC 1 CPU only](https://cntk.ai/dlwc-2.0.rc1.html)."
+Rename this to "cntk.zip" and put this in the following folder:

 - "technical_deployment/web_service"

-Determine the path for the "technical_deployment/train_model/resources/python35_64bit_requirements" folder, then open a command window and type the following:
+Determine the path for the "technical_deployment/train_model/resources/python35_64bit_requirements" folder, then open a command window and type the following (use **source activate cntk-py35** instead of **activate cntk-py35** if you are using a Linux DSVM):

 ````bash
 cd <path-to-resources/python35_64bit_requirements>